klee3/nutrin-macro-tracking-app/README.md

 Each gram of carbohydrate or protein has 4 calories and each gram of fat has 9 calories.
 By calculating the calories by hand `(156 * 4 + 52 * 9 + 83 * 4)` you end up with 1424 calories, which is 44 more calories than MyFitnessPal claims.
 If someone were to unknowingly eat 44 extra calories everyday for a year that ends up being 16060 extra calories or [4.6 pounds of body weight](https://www.mayoclinic.org/healthy-lifestyle/weight-loss/in-depth/calories/art-20048065).

 ### You may be wondering, why aren't the calorie counts accurate?
 Well when companies create nutrition labels, they usually round down, and as a result the more you eat, the less accurate the calorie count becomes.
 You can find the exact rounding rules [here](https://www.fda.gov/food/food-labeling-nutrition/industry-resources-changes-nutrition-facts-label).
-Thus, the app I am creating does not calculate calories from a nutrition label, but rather the macronutrients.
+Thus, the app I am creating calculated the calories directly from the macronutrients.

 ### sneakpeak
 Main Screen                     |  Search Screen